 Page

 1.0 Introduc ction 1

 2.0 Backgrou und 1

-3.0 Scope of f Work 1
+3.0 Scope o f Work 1

-4.0 g and Monitoring Well Installation 2
+4.0 Drilling g and Monitoring Well Installation 2

-5.0 Health a and Safety Plan 3
+5.0 Health : and Safety Plan 3

-6.0 Technica al Reports 3
+6.0 Technic al Reports 3

 FIGURES

-Figur Figur re 1: V icinity Map ite Plan
+icinity Map roposed Drilling Locations

 APPENDICES

-Apper ndix A: Soil Sampling in Boreholes and During Construof Monitoring Wells uction
+Appe ndix A: Soil Sampling in Boreholes and During Constr of Monitoring Wells uction

-Apper ndix B: Well Construction
+Appe ndix B: Well Construction

-Apper ndix C: Water Sampling in Wells and Boreholes
+Appe ndix C: Water Sampling in Wells and Boreholes

-Apper ndix D: Site Specific Health and Safety Plan
+Appe ndix D: Site Specific Health and Safety Plan

-PRELIMINARY SITE ASSESSMENT PROPOSAL 901 LINCOLN AVENUE
+PRELIMINARY SITE ASSESSMENT PROPOSAL 2425 ENCINAL AVENUE ALAMEDA, CALIFORNIA

-1.0 Introduction
+1.0 INTRODUCTION

-ACC Environmental Consultants, Inc. ("ACC") is pleased to present this proposal for a Preliminary Site Assessment (PSA) to Mr. Steve Chrissanehos ("Owner") for the site located at 901 Lincoln Avenue in Alameda, California (Figure 1).
-The object of this project is to five borings within the vicinity of the previously existing underground fuel tanks to determine lateral extent of soil contamination.
-Three of the borings will be converted to groundwater monitoring wells to investigate the potential for groundwater contamination resulting from the determined release of petroleum hydrocarbons.
+ACC Environmental Consultants, Inc. ("ACC") has prepared this Preliminary Site Assessment proposal for the site located at 2425 Encinal Avenue in Alameda, California (Figure 1).
+The site is owned by Alameda Cellars.
+The scope and purpose of the project is to evaluate lateral and vertical extent of soil and groundwater contamination.
+ACC will drill three to five borings within the vicinity of the previously existing underground fuel tanks at the site.
+Soil samples will be collected from the borings and analyzed for contaminants.
+Three borings will be converted to groundwater monitoring wells.

-2.0 Background
+2.0 BACKGROUND